System Requirements

 Add-on Packages

-* kURL Core curl openssl tar
+* kURL Core curl openssl tar fio

 Collectd bash glibc libcurl libcurl-minimal libgcrypt libgpg-error libmnl openssl-libs rrdtool systemd systemd-libs yajl

-Containerd bash libseccomp libzstd systemd
+Containerd container-selinux bash libseccomp libzstd systemd

 Kubernetes conntrack-tools ethtool glibc iproute iptables-nft socat util-linux